koutto/web-brutator/README.md

 `web-brutator` notices the user at the beginning of bruteforce attack it is the case.
 Take this into account before launching bruteforce on such targets.*

-# Standard Web Authentication Form Auto-Detection
+# :bulb: Standard web authentication form Auto-Detection
 `web-brutator` can automatically detect **standard** web authentication forms and perform bruteforce automatically.
-This feature is available via the module `standardform`, it is still experimental and can lead to false positives/negatives since it is based on several heuristics.
+This feature is available via the module `standardform`, it is **still experimental** and can lead to false positives/negatives since it is based on several heuristics.

 Not supported: